zaknesler/base-next.js/README.md

 ## Next.js + TS + Tailwind + SWR

-This is a basic, opinionated, project template for Next.js with TypeScript, ESLint Prettier, Tailwind CSS, and SWR pre-configured.
+This is a basic, opinionated, project template for Next.js with TypeScript, ESLint, Prettier, Tailwind CSS, and SWR pre-configured.

 ### Usage